kmry/docker-neovim/README.md

 # Step 3: Make this command a little more useful
 So using that command is awesome but a little cumbersome everytime you want to run it against a different file.
-Create a file called 'phpcs' and make sure to give it executable permissions and place it somewhere in your $PATH.
+Create a file called 'nvim' and make sure to give it executable permissions and place it somewhere in your $PATH.
-Copy the following inside of the 'phpcs' executable file.
+Copy the following inside of the 'nvim' executable file.

 ```
 #!/bin/bash